Why Excel Fails Uganda Landlords: Switch to Property Management Software

 What this looks like in practice: multiple tabs that need to be updated in sync every time anything changes.
 Formulas that reference cells across sheets and break when a row is inserted.
 A caretaker who needs to update a record and accidentally overwrites a formula in a column three cells to the right.

-The landlord who is growing is precisely the landlord who most needs real-time, accurate, organised data — and a spreadsheet is precisely what breaks down under the weight of that growth.
+The landlord who is growing is precisely the landlord who most needs accurate, organised data in real time.
+A spreadsheet is the first thing to break under that growth.

 Problem #3: Collaboration Without Control Is a Security Disaster